Summary

 Let us assess the core financial rationale behind this buyback.

-Assuming a net profit of ₹35,000 crore and total outstanding shares of 414.38 crore, the company’s EPS before the buyback stands at ₹84.45.
-Post-buyback (with 10 crore shares repurchased), the revised share base becomes 404.38 crore, taking the EPS to nearly ₹86.61, a tangible 2.5% increase.
+Assuming a net profit baseline of ₹35,000 crore and pre-buyback shares of ~414.38 crore, the EPS stood at roughly ₹84.45.
+Post-buyback (with 10 crore shares extinguished), the revised share base drops to ~404.38 crore.
+This mathematically pushes the EPS to nearly ₹86.61, a tangible ~2.5% increase purely through financial engineering.

-Further, by utilizing internal reserves rather than external debt, Infosys maintains its zero-debt strength, critical for sustaining access to low-risk capital for future global expansions or acquisitions.
+Even a few percentage points of EPS accretion can trigger multiple expansion.
+For institutional investors, consistency in such incremental improvements signals strong capital efficiency.
+Further, by utilizing internal reserves rather than external debt, Infosys maintains its zero-debt strength, critical for sustaining access to capital for future AI-led expansions.

 ROE, ROCE, and Structural Ratios